vintasoftware/playbook/guidelines/guideline_javascript.md

 ## 1. Linting and Formatting

 We use [React](https://reactjs.org/) as the primary library for frontend development.
-We believe that our JavaScript projects should always be well written and organized - so we care a lot about readability, following patterns, and good practices.
-In order to guarantee that a project is up to our standards, we configure `linters` and `code formatters` into it.
+We believe that our JavaScript projects should always be well written and tidy - so we care a lot about readability, attention to patterns, and good practices.
+In order to guarantee that a project is up to our standards, we setup `linters` and `code formatters`.

 ### 1.1 Use our ESLint shareable configurations